 4- Prevent churn

 Chatbots can add a new layer of interactivity to e-commerce, allowing customers to interact beyond menus and buttons.
-Major use cases are:
+Major use cases of chatbots in e-commerce are:

-- 6- Set price alerts: Bots that give price alerts notify when there is a change by observing the change of prices on different websites.
-Settings can be made according to the person and give alarm in desired situations.
+- 6- Set price alerts: Bots that give price alerts can notify the customer when there is a price change, beyond an established threshold, by scraping vendors’ prices online.

 - 10- Track orders: Order tracking, which is one of the most common features of e-commerce platforms, can be done quickly via chatbots.
 Tars provides a chatbot solution for payment and order tracking by integrating on e-commerce websites.